-Ex ante analysis is probably this Article's most original contribution.
-It focuses on the effect of jurisdictional rules on prelitigation behavior, including the manufacturer's design of the product, the manufacturer's choice of distributor, pricing, and incentives for state legislators and judges to formulate fair and efficient legal rules.
-If transactions costs were low, then a rule which required suit in the distributor's state would be superior, because the manufacturer would choose a distributor which maximized the sum of consumer and producer welfare taking into account both the distributor's quality from a strictly business perspective (including the costs of shipping products to and from the distributor) and the legal characteristics of the distributor's state (including product liability law, choice of law, procedure, evidence, and jury bias).
-Competitive pressure from informed consumers would give manufacturers an incentive to choose a distributor in a state whose courts had procedural rules, juries, choice of law rules, and substantive rules (if choice of law favored the forum state) which provide optimal levels of product liability protection from both an insurance perspective (if consumers valued the insurance function of product liability law) and an incentives-to-make-safe-products perspective.
+Ex ante analysis is probably this article's most original contribution.
+It focuses on the effect of jurisdictional rules on pre-litigation behavior, including the manufacturer's design of the product, the manufacturer's choice of distributor, pricing, and incentives for state legislators and judges to formulate fair and efficient legal rules.
+If transactions costs were low, then a rule which required suit in the distributor's state would be superior, because the manufacturer would choose a distributor which maximized the sum of consumer and producer welfare taking into account both distributor's quality from a strictly business perspective (including the costs of shipping products to and from the distributor) and the legal characteristics of the distributor's state (including product liability law, choice of law, procedure, evidence, and jury bias).
+Competitive pressure from informed consumers would give manufacturers an incentive to choose a distributor whose state courts had procedural rules, juries, choice of law rules, and substantive rules (if choice of law favored the forum state) which provided optimal levels of product liability protection from both an insurance perspective (if consumers valued the insurance function of product liability law) and an incentives-to-make-safe-products perspective.

-^{1.} J. McIntyre Mach., Ltd. v.
-Nicastro, 131 S. Ct.
-2780 (2011); Asahi Metal Indus. v.
-Superior Ct. of Cal., 480 U.S. 102 (1987).
+1 McIntyre Machinery v.
+Nicastro, 131 S.Ct.
+2780 (2011); Asahi Metal Industry v.
+Superior Court of California, Solano County, 480 U.S. 102 (1987).

-Nevertheless, the assumption of low transactions costs is a problematic lens through which to analyze this jurisdictional problem, because it is unlikely that consumers have sufficient information about different states' laws to put pressure on manufacturers to choose a distributor in a state with fair and efficient law.
+Nevertheless, the assumption of low transactions costs is a problematic lens through which to analyze this jurisdictional problem, because it is unlikely that consumers have sufficient information about different state's laws to put pressure on manufacturers to choose a distributor in a state with fair and efficient law.
 In addition, if transactions costs were low, there would be no need for product liability in the first place.
-Information is a transactions cost, and if consumers knew the safety precautions manufacturers had taken, manufacturers would take efficient precautions regardless of liability, and insurance could be provided costeffectively through third parties.
+Information is a transactions cost, and if consumers knew the safety precautions manufacturers had taken, manufacturers would take efficient precautions regardless of liability, and insurance could be provided cost-effectively through third parties.
 Even if consumers did not have perfect information about product safety, if transactions costs were low, manufacturers would voluntarily provide contractual warranties with terms mimicking current products liability law (or providing superior terms) in order to signal product safety.

-Instead, analysis of stream-of-commerce jurisdiction should take into account more recent, high-transactions costs models of product liability which show that manufacturers have incentives to make choices that disadvantage consumers.
-For example, recent work by Kathryn Spier and Albert Choi suggests that, if there were no mandatory law of products liability, adverse selection problems would induce manufacturers to provide suboptimal warranties and to produce unsafe products.2 Abraham Wickelgren reaches a similar conclusion focusing on the fact that safety investments are usually sunk costs at the time consumers purchase products.
-So, if there were no mandatory products liability, risk-neutral consumers would rationally decline warranties, which would give manufacturers suboptimal incentives to produce safe products.3 Avery Katz also shows that market forces are unlikely to assure efficient warranties and safety precautions, because it is costly to read and understand warranties.4 As a result, it is usually rational for consumers not to read them.
+Instead, analysis of stream-of-commerce jurisdiction should take into account more recent, high-transactions costs models of product liability which show that manufacturers have incentives to make choices which disadvantage consumers.
+For example, recent work by Kathryn Spier and Albert Choi suggests that, if there were no mandatory law of products liability, adverse selection problems would manufacturers to provide suboptimal warranties and to produce unsafe products.2 Abraham Wickelgren reaches a similar conclusion focusing on the fact that safety investments are usually sunk costs at the time consumers purchase products.
+So, if there were no mandatory products liability, risk neutral consumers would rationally decline warranties, which would give manufacturers suboptimal incentives to produce safe products.3 Avery Katz also shows that market forces are unlikely to assure efficient warranties and safety precautions, because it is costly to read and understand warranties.4 As a result, it is usually rational for consumers not to read them.
+Unfortunately, if consumers don't read warranties, manufacturers don't have an incentive to provide effective warranties and thus, absent mandatory product liability law, manufacturers have insufficient incentive to produce safe products.